a-sharifov/Dotnet.CosmosDB/README.md

 4. **Configure Cosmos DB Settings:**
    - Open the `appsettings.yml` file in your project.
-   - If necessary, override the following settings for the Cosmos DB section:
+   - Override the following settings for the Cosmos DB section:
      ```yml
      CosmosDB:
        Endpoint: "your_cosmosdb_endpoint_uri"